BuddyMario/Cylindria/README.md

 - `GET /jobstatus/{job_id}/`
   - Returns the last known state for the job, e.g. `{ job_id, state, submitted_at, updated_at }`.
 ## Implementation Notes

+- Cylindria keeps a background WebSocket listener to ingest ComfyUI status events; the data is used to update stored job details.
 - Networking to ComfyUI uses `httpx` with timeouts; failures do not crash the API and are surfaced in responses.
 - A simple in-memory job store is used for initial tracking.
 This will reset on restart; you can swap this for a persistent store later.
 - Security is API-key based and optional for a lightweight initial version.